JulStrat/nero5/delphi/README.md

 ## Build

-`dcc64 -B -NSSystem NERO5.PAS`
+From command line - `dcc64 -B -NSSystem NERO5.PAS`

 ## TO DO

-1. Load/Save game.
-2. Setup board (Key - F6).
+1. Setup board (Key - F6).